 Manchester United look out, Finley’s soccer sensation Nic Bergmans is heading your way.
-For three months the local lad will head to the heart of English Premier League soccer, vying to impress the Manchester United Pro Football Academy coaches.By Hannah Nichols
+For three months the local lad will head to the heart of English Premier League soccer, vying to impress the Manchester United Pro Football Academy coaches.HANNAH NICHOLS January 2, 2013 4:06am

 Bergmans, who has been playing soccer for 10 years, is looking forward to his journey.